1819 Rann of Kutch earthquake: 1819 earthquake

+Details

 The earthquake lasted for two to three minutes.
 It was felt over an enormous area, from Chennai to Kolkata in the east, as far north as Kathmandu and as far west as Balochistan.
 The main shock was followed by prolonged aftershock activity, with major earthquakes continuing for at least 50 years, including one with estimated magnitude of more than 6.5 in 1846.

 Maximum displacement during the earthquake is estimated at 12 m, based on the height of the bund and the amount of subsidence to the south.
 Combined with a lateral extent of at least 80 km, this gives an estimated moment magnitude of 7.7±0.2.
 This matches well with magnitudes estimated using both the total felt area and the area of VIII intensity.
 Other estimates based on intensity measurements give magnitudes as high as 8.2.

 Modelling of the surface deformation indicates that the fault that slipped during the earthquake dipped to the north at between about 50°–67°.
 As faults that dip in excess of 50° are normally unfavourable for slip, it has been suggested that there was relatively high pore-fluid pressure developed at depth to allow this displacement to occur.
 There is evidence that the Indus river shifted westwards after this earthquake.